Aloha friend and Welcome!!

 Both of these are good mics, and the NT2A is a neutral piece that will not color the sound in any way.
 It’s still has a warm-ish character, but remains natural.
 It’s also extremely dynamic and quiet, which is arguably it’s greatest strength.
 Some have accused the NT2A of being a bit bright/harsh in the high end, which isn’t surprising considering this is common with Rode mics.

-If you’re looking for an extremely versatile puppy that’s around $100 cheaper than the NT2A, and by many accounts better, I would go with the Audio Technica AT4040.
+If you’re looking for an extremely versatile puppy, and by many accounts better, I would go with the Audio Technica AT4040.
 The NT2A’s added cost may be for the extra polar patterns, which are admittedly a nice bonus.
-However, the AT4040 is just about the best mic for under $500.
+However, the AT4040 is an all around go to solution for many different applications.
 Interested in learning more about it?

 CHECK OUT MY AUDIO TECHNICA AT4040 REVIEW!!